-The director has woven an astonishing mosaic of cultural and historical forms: classical motifs (Homer’s Odyssey, Euripides’ Iphigenia in Tauris), archetypal tales such as Sleeping Beauty and the Russian folk story of Ivan‑Tsarevich and the Grey Wolf, Astafiev’s The Tsar‑Fish, as well as references to the Russian medieval travel chronicle The Journey Beyond Three Seas.
+The director has managed to put together an astonishing mosaic of cultural and historical forms.
+The film draws inspiration from Homer’s Odyssey, Euripides’ Iphigenia in Tauris, Russian fairy tales, such as the tale of Ivan‑Tsarevich and the Grey Wolf, Astafiev’s The Tsar‑Fish, as well as references to the Russian medieval travel chronicle The Journey Beyond Three Seas, and epic literature.

-“The Wind” is a discursive film that distils the meaning of human existence into one searing question: “How will we go on living?”
-Like the wind itself, that question sweeps through the entire picture, pushing the viewer to seek an answer in the labyrinth of their own thoughts.
+“The Wind” is a controversial film that distils the meaning of human existence into one searing question: “How will we go on living?”
+Like the wind, this question sweeps through the movie, pushing the viewer to seek an answer in the labyrinth of their own thoughts.
+It’s a poetic meditation on what remains when civilization disappears – and what it means to be human in its aftermath.

 Sergey Chliyants is an artist.